Looking for a comforting but healthy dinner recipe? This delicious Vegan Shepherd's Pie made with sweet potato is easy to make and tastes incredible!

-If your kitchen game is strong, you could just about make this Vegan Shepherd's Pie in 1 hour if you prepare some of the later ingredients as you're beginning to cook the others.
+If your kitchen game is strong, you could make this Vegan Shepherd's Pie in 1 hour if you prepare some of the later ingredients as you're beginning to cook the first ones.
 I find this stressful so I've allowed extra time, to compensate for the fact that we're not all Nigella.

 - 1 medium onion, sliced thinly